Hi, I’m Alex! 👋

-Alex comes from a visual design background and started his professional career as a web designer in 2005.
-As a web designer, Alex not only honed his graphic design skill set, but also learned how to create meaningful digital experiences through the melding of design aesthetics, content organization, and code.
+I come from a visual design background and started my professional career as a web designer in 2005.
+As a designer, I create meaningful digital experiences through the melding of design aesthetics, content organization, and code.

-After taking a number of personality and career aptitude tests, Alex found that he aligned with a career path more suited for highly sensitive and empathic people.
-He self-studied human computer interaction (HCI) concepts and user experience design methodologies and started designing from a human-centered perspective.
-He quickly found that designing for users first, ultimately made a better product.
+After taking a number of personality and career aptitude tests, I found that I aligned with a career path more suited for highly sensitive and empathic people.
+I then self-studied human-computer interaction (HCI) concepts and user experience design methodologies and started designing from a human-centered perspective.
+I quickly found that designing for users first ultimately made a better product.

 The story behind the name, A.F.
 Knot